Planning Your Event

 You can find customizable Culture Days templates for promotional materials by signing in to your Dashboard and visiting the Resources section.
-If you require marketing materials that have needs outside of the templates provided, get in touch with us at email@example.com and we’d be happy to help you create something for you community.
+If you require marketing materials that have needs outside of the templates provided, get in touch with us at [email protected] and we’d be happy to help you create something for your community.

 - Share resources and cross-promote your fellow event organizers to reach new audiences.

 - Launch your local marketing initiatives.

 - Promote your event on social media regularly.